Bairagi Kainla: The Third Dimension (Tesro Aayam)

 Kainla met Indra Bahadur Rai and Ishwor Ballav in college in Darjeeling, whose encouragement became pivotal in shaping his poet-personality.
 Their incessant debates on writing incited the publishing of their magazine Phool Paat Patkar with their pocket money where they published poetry, essays and short stories.

 Kainla formed a trio with Indra Bahadur Rai and Ishwor Ballav who came like a thunder with new literary trend and a powerful movement called Tesro Aayam (The Third Dimension).
 In 1963 AD, Kainla, Rai and Ballav first experimented with Tesro Aayam writing.
 They started the Aayameli movement from Darjeeling with the publication of a journal titled Tesro Aayam triggering a theoretical jolt in Nepali literature at the time.

 Kainla did not write much, whatever he wrote he did most powerfully.
 He hails from Limbu community of eastern Nepal.
 He uses local myths and lore in his poetry leading to a diversion in traditional writing.
 Kainla's poetry is the song of freedom.
 He is a great freedom-fighter and participated actively in different movements.
 Deep undertone of love and revolt can be heard in his work.
 His poems of Bairagi kainlakaa Kavitaharu contains some masterpieces in Nepali.

 Chancellor of the Nepal Academy

-Kainla served as a Chancellor of Nepal Academy from 2066 BS to 2070 BS.
+Kainla served as Chancellor of the Nepal Academy from 2066 BS to 2070 BS.